loginom/loginom-help-en-omegat/data/processors/integration/soap-request.md

       * If the time zone is not specified for the value, the following conditions are met:
          * If *Default time zone* is specified, the value is transformed to the current time zone of the Loginom server based on the assumption that it has the time zone specified in the *Default time zone* parameter.
          * If *Default time zone* is not specified, the value is not changed.
-   * **Дублировать единичные значения** — при установке данного флага для каждого дочернего элемента XML ответа сервиса выводится информация, содержащаяся в родительском элементе (например, атрибуты, дочерние элементы с maxOccurs=1). В противном случае эта информация выводится только для первого дочернего элемента.
+   * **Repeat single values**: when this flag is selected, the information in the parent element is displayed for each child XML element of the service response (for example, attributes, child elements with maxOccurs=1).
+Otherwise, this information is displayed only for the first child element.
-   * **Check for strict XSD validation**: when flag placing, XML is validated for strict compliance with the XSD schema stated in WSDL of the web service. В противном случае проверка ответа веб-сервиса производится в упрощенном, ускоренном режиме, и большинство проверок осуществляются только для элементов XML, которые были выбраны для вывода в результирующем наборе данных. Процесс проверки в упрощенном режиме происходит быстрее, однако не гарантирует корректное извлечение данных из XML ответа сервиса в случае, если имеются невыявленные ошибки валидации.
+   * **Check for strict XSD validation**: when flag placing, XML is validated for strict compliance with the XSD schema stated in WSDL of the web service.
+Otherwise, the web service response is checked in the simplified accelerated mode.
+And most checks are performed only for the XML elements that have been selected for displaying in the resulting data set.
+The simplified check procedure is performed faster, however, it does not secure correct data extraction from XML of the service response if there are undetected validation errors.
-   * **Генерировать составные метки полей** — метка поля вывода элементов XML ответа сервиса содержит полный путь их расположения в иерархической структуре XML.
+   * **Generate composite field captions**: the field caption used to display XML elements of the service response contains the full path of their location in the hierarchic XML structure.
 * Additional.
-   * **Выдавать описание кодов завершения** — отображать описание ошибок, произошедших при отправке запроса, получении и разборе ответа сервиса.
+   * **Provide description of error codes** enables to display description of the errors that occurred while request sending, receipt and parsing of the service response.
-   * **Выдавать "сырой" ответ сервера** — в выходном наборе данных порта *Дополнительные данные* выводить SOAP-сообщение ответа сервиса.
+   * **Produce "raw" server response**: to show SOAP message of the service response in the output data set of the *Additional data* port.
 * Debug.
    * **Save Request Text to Disk**: all requests sent to the service are written to the specified folder in the file storage.
    * **Simulate request with response in a file**: when this flag is selected, no actual request is sent to the service, and the content of the specified file is displayed as the service response.